UP by-polls: In defeat, the BJP has a message from the non-Yadav OBCs

 The other key factor is that the SP had the help of the BSP.
 The Dalit support base of the BSP also played a major role in the elections.
 This could be a bigger worry for the BJP in the 2019 elections.
 If this factor has played a role in Yogi's background, then it could have a bigger bearing on the other candidates who are not as strong.

 With the opposition set to play the same game as fielding non-Yadav candidates, the BJP would look for course correction to consolidate these votes.
-This is clearly an indicator for the BJP that these votes cannot be taken for granted and ahead of the 2019, the party would have a lot of work to do.
+This is clearly an indicator for the BJP that these votes cannot be taken for granted and ahead of 2019, the party would have a lot of work to do.

 OneIndia News